aldingsgit/aldingsgit.github.io/index.md

 Naive bayes.
 Diagonal covariance matrix, every predictor random variable is independent of the others.
 This is likely inappropriate due to that simplifying assumption but drastically reduced the number of parameters, computational volume, and complexity cost of the learner.

 <img src="images/Covariance_matrix.JPG?raw=true"/>

+### We need to test our assumptions and underlying foundation

+Our model is only as good as our thought quality, fit of algorithm, and data quality.

 ### In conclusion, being positive never hurts, mathematically speaking.